Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Castle Ravenloft.md

 I You kick something-a trinket buried in the dust.
+I

-I ITo determine what the character finds, roll on the Trin­ I
+To determine what the character finds, roll on the Trinkets table in appendix A.I